Woodward book: Trump says he knew coronavirus was ‘deadly’ and worse than the flu while intentionally misleading Americans

 “This is deadly stuff,” the president repeated for emphasis.

-At that time, Trump was telling the nation that the virus was no worse than a seasonal flu, predicting it would soon disappear, and insisting that the U.S. government had it totally under control.
+At that time, Trump was telling the nation that the virus was no worse than a seasonal flu, predicting it would soon disappear and insisting that the U.S. government had it totally under control.
 It would be several weeks before he would publicly acknowledge that the virus was no ordinary flu and that it could be transmitted through the air.

 Trump admitted to Woodward on March 19 that he deliberately minimized the danger.
 “I wanted to always play it down,” the president said.